shoui520/shoui520.github.io/docs/yomicss.md

 ```css
 h5 {
     display: none;

 }
 ```

 ### Frequency value outside of tag

 This could be a bug, I don't know, but lets fix it.

+!!! info "Existing CSS"
+    If you already have existing CSS, this must be placed right at the top for it to work.

 ```css
 .frequency-group-item {